Depart from the U.S. and travel to Italy. The particulars of

 Collegiata, with three doorways featuring fine stone carvings.
 We then regroup

-within the ancient ramparts of the city, the gardens are a particularly lovely spot.
+Enclosed within the ancient ramparts of the city, the gardens are a

 Our walk leads us to Bagno Vignoni.
 This is a tiny spa town

-founded by the Romans, who discovered its sulfurous waters 2,000 years ago.
+founded by the Romans, who discovered its thermal waters 2,000 years ago.
 The

 Medici later built a huge pool in the town's main square, where the hot water